azadbolour/boardgame/README.md

 ## General Conventions

-- For trivial code cleanup and unimportant changes with minimal impact to users, add a TODO comment to at the right places in the source code.
-Do not clutter the issues list and the backlog with trivial issues.
+- For trivial code cleanup and unimportant changes with minimal impact to users, TODO comments are added at the right places in the source code.
+The backlog lists larger tasks or tasks that cannot yet be localized in the code base.

 ## Branches of Development